LeHuman/CS450/HW1/README.md

 ### How to run

 Run the following command after the binary is generated.
-Give execution privileges if necessary.
 > ./hwsh.out

+Give execution privileges if necessary with this command.
+> chmod +x hwsh.out

 ### Test Cases
 The following are the test cases used to test this implementation of the `&` and `;` operators.